hannesdatta/spotify-playlist-categories/readme.md

 Open your command line tool:

-- Check whether your present working directory is  `spotify-platformpower-classification` by typing `pwd` in terminal
+- Navigate to the directory in which this readme file resides, by typing `pwd` (Mac) or `dir` (Windows) in terminal

-  - if not, type `cd yourpath/spotify-platformpower-classification` to change your directory to `spotify-platformpower-classification`
+  - if not, type `cd yourpath/` to change your directory to the correct one.

 - Type `make` in the command line.

 ## Directory Structure